 Hourly prayers, lasting approximately 3 minutes, take place on the half-hour.
 All visitors are asked to respect this period and remain quiet for the duration of the prayers.

-Tours are not permitted within the Harvard Chapel when a service or prayers are in progress.
+Guiding is not permitted within theHarvard Chapel.

 Photography or filming of any kind is not permitted during services and concerts.